Divorce in Indiana (2026)

 Grounds for Dissolution

-There are no fault-based alternatives.
+While the irretrievable breakdown ground is used in the vast majority of cases, Indiana does provide these fault-based alternatives.
 The court may also grant a legal separation if one spouse objects to dissolution on religious grounds, though this is uncommon.

 Filing Fees and Costs